alcesleo/vocabool/README.md

 ## Version

-Pretty much everything is Python3 ready except Compressor, so it's running on 2.7.5 for now
+Couldn't get the deps to work on Python 3, but I believe all of my code is Python 3 compatible, it's running on 2.7.5 for now though.

 ## Structure